mordred-descriptor/mordred/README.md

 Reach out on the Issues page if you are interested in helping out!

 ## Installation
-`mordredcommunity` is currently available primarily on PyPI (conda package (_hopefully_) coming soon).
+`mordredcommunity` is currently available on PyPI with `pip install mordredcommunity` or via the conda package manager with `conda install -c conda-forge mordredcommunity`.

-It supports Python 3.7 to 3.11 on all platforms.
+`mordredcommunity` supports Python 3.8 to 3.11 on all platforms.

-For a basic installation, do `pip install mordredcommunity`.

-To add support for `pandas` and progress bars, do `pip install mordredcommunity[full]`
+To add support for `pandas` and progress bars, use PyPI and call `pip install mordredcommunity[full]`.

 Usage of `mordredcommunity` is the same as `mordred`.